rbarrois/python-semanticversion/docs/reference.rst

 In order to have version specification behave naturally, the rules are the following:

-* If no pre-release number was included in the specification, pre-release numbers are ignored when deciding whether a version satisfies a specification.
+* If no pre-release number was included in the specification, versions with a pre-release numbers are excluded from matching that specification.
 * If no build metadata was included in the specification, build metadata is ignored when deciding whether a version satisfies a specification.